What Munich's startup ecosystem has to offer

 Munich's success factors for startups

-Munich has a dynamic and extremely well connected startup community.
+Munich has a dynamic, cosmopolitan and well-connected startup community.
 All the latest news from the city's startup landscape is documented online at munich-startup.de, Munich's official startup portal for the city and surrounding region.

-The first port of call is the Munich Business Startup Office (MEB), an initiative run jointly by the Chamber of Commerce and Industry for Munich and Upper Bavaria and the City of Munich itself, which provides solid, free advice on starting a business.
+As a first port of call the City of Munich is offering solid, free advice on starting a business.
+Customized information is offered, also in English, to provide a quick orientation.
 Both city and state also invest substantially in weaving high-quality networks for startups and entrepreneurs.
-Meetups, conferences, industry get-togethers and a host of events regularly bring the Munich startup community together.
+Meetups, conferences, industry get-togethers and a host of other events regularly bring the Munich startup community together.

 The Bavarian capital likewise boasts plenty of funding support, even though some observers would like to see more.
 Accelerators and incubators assist with financing rounds and put firms in touch with VC firms and business angels.